bjk2k/template-rusty-python/README.md

 If you don't provide these, the workflow will derive sensible defaults from your repository name and GitHub profile.

+### Why Two Steps?

+GitHub Actions security prevents workflows from modifying other workflow files directly.
+The two-step process ensures:
+- ✅ Safe initialization without permission issues
+- ✅ Proper workflow file updates with your project values
+- ✅ No need for special tokens or permissions

 ### Troubleshooting Template Initialization

 **Template Detection Issues**: The workflow automatically detects if it's running on the template vs. a created repository.
 If detection fails, it will exit safely.

 **Workflow Failures**: If the initialization workflow fails, you can re-run it from the Actions tab.
 The workflow is designed to be idempotent and won't cause issues if run multiple times.

+**Missing update-workflows.sh**: If you don't see this script after initialization, the workflow may have failed partway through.
+Re-run the initialization workflow.

 ### Manual Template Development